 You can count on an iPhone 8 release date in 2017, and in all likelihood one that takes place in September 2017.
 There is a small chance Apple may delay the release slightly.
 The latest report suggests an iPhone 8 event on September 12th.
 That translates into the following timeline;

-Apple releases new iPhones in the fall, and for the last four years, every major iPhone announcement and release took place in September.
+Apple releases new iPhones in the fall.
+For the last five years, every major iPhone announcement and release took place in September.
 This timing is further cemented by the annual upgrade program that allows participants to upgrade to the new iPhone every year.